 Oxifend® Grape Seed Extract is extracted with a proprietary “Aqua Pure®” process that uses only water.
-The grapes are harvested and the juice is removed with a cold press technique, leaving the skin and seeds.
+The grapes are harvested, and the juice is removed with a cold press technique, leaving the skin and seeds.
 The seeds are extracted with water and filtered to separate the seeds from the skins.
-The seeds are then freeze dried to preserve their antioxidant activity.
+The seeds are then freeze-dried to preserve their antioxidant activity.
 Oxifend® Grape Seed Extract is completely soluble in water and contains no solvent residues.

 Oxifend® Grape Seed Extract has high levels of polyphenols, including OPCs with a high molecular weight.
-It contains 48 percent polyphenols, of which 80 percent is OPCs.
+It contains 48 percent polyphenols, of which 80 percent are OPCs.
 The remaining 20 percent of Oxifend® Grape Seed Extract’s polyphenolic content is epicatechin and epigallocatechin, which have lower molecular weights than OPCs.

 The most common use of grape seed extract is as a potent antioxidant.
-It is useful for maintaining healthy blood pressure and supports cardiovascular and digestive health, and provides anti-aging benefits for both the skin and eyes.
+It is useful for maintaining healthy blood pressure and supports cardiovascular and digestive health and provides anti-aging benefits for both the skin and eyes.